Updated Nov 9, 2018

 Smashwords is an ebook aggregator that provides ebook distribution everywhere except Amazon Kindle.
 They offer lots of perks and features, including library distribution, pre-orders, and marketing tools like author self-interviews, gifting, and discount coupons.
 Format your book according to their style guide or make it easy on yourself by using a Book Design Template in Word or InDesign for between $37 and $77), and submit it to their Premium Catalog.

-Smashwords also allows you to upload an EPUB file, via Smashwords Direct, created with InDesign or a tool such as PressBooks, Draft, Scrivener (for Mac and Windows), or any ebook formatting service.
+Smashwords also allows you to upload an EPUB file, via Smashwords Direct, that you’ve already created with InDesign or a tool such as PressBooks, Draft2Digital, Scrivener (for Mac and Windows), Vellum, or any ebook formatting service.
 (Sign up for my indie author newsletter and get a free list and description of these tools and more.)

-If you can’t manage to format your Word file according to the Smashwords Style Guide, or you don’t want to buy a Book Design Template, you can hire someone to do it for you.
+If you can’t manage to format your Word file according to the Smashwords Style Guide, or you don’t want to buy a Book Design Template, you can use Draft2Digital or hire someone to do it for you.
 A list is available from Smashwords at “Mark’s List.”

 IngramSpark is a both a print book distribution service ebook aggregator.
 It is owned by Ingram (the largest book distribution company in the world), so they have very wide reach.
 Most of the other aggregators “hook in” to Ingram’s distribution service, so you don’t have to use IngramSpark to get Ingram distribution.
 However, IngramSpark is the only service that offers both ebook and print book distribution in a single dashboard.
 (Note that IngramSpark replaces Ingram’s Lightning Source publishing service so, unless you’re a legacy user of Lightning Source, you’ll sign up with IngramSpark.)